Outstanding Mentorship Awards

 In partnership with the Undergraduate Research & Enrichment Programs in the Pennoni Honors College, the Outstanding Graduate Student Mentorship Awards are presented to graduate students (master's and/or doctoral level) who have shown an outstanding commitment to mentoring, developing and supporting undergraduate and/or new or junior graduate students.
 While mentorship occurs in many settings, this award focuses on mentorship in a research or scholarly setting, including remote/online, such as during the STAR Scholars Program.
 Eligible graduate students must be fully matriculated in a graduate program at Drexel or have graduated in the current academic year.
 Medical and law students may also be nominated.

-Up to two awards will be presented for $250 each sponsored by Undergraduate Research & Enrichment Programs in the Pennoni Honors College.
+Typically, two awards are presented for $250 each sponsored by Undergraduate Research & Enrichment Programs in the Pennoni Honors College.

 More About Mentoring

 Effective mentoring involves getting to know a mentee's personal strengths and future goals, then providing tailored advice and encouragement.
 This award recognizes the value that graduate student mentoring brings to the Drexel experience and the positive impact of strong mentoring relationships on individual mentees and our campus community.
 In addition, this award recognizes future faculty or leaders for their interpersonal skills, collegiality, and effectiveness in working with individuals of diverse backgrounds and levels of experience.